 A huge, like really huge, heap of mushrooms gets tossed into a big pot with a little butter, garlic a drizzle of wine and herbs.
 This step is then simmered down and pureed!

 That’s it.
-Don’t forget to set some aside (freeze if need be), to toss into many of your winter soups.
+Don’t forget to set some aside (freeze if need be), to toss into many of your winter soups, particularly a soup from homemade Bone Broth, for winter’s immune boost.

 Why use crepes in the making of Beef Wellington?
 Several reasons.
 First, the herb crepes are a batter of eggs, milk and flour and that contribute to the firmness to hold the pate and prosciutto in place.